prerna-raj/bubble_double/README.md

-i am makinf bubble game using html css and javascript
+i am making bubble game using html css and javascript